wp-plugins/tierra-audio-playlist-manager/readme.txt

 We provide customizable short code that can be pasted into any page / post, as well as code to embed into your template.
 For example code and samples, visit our **[Audio Playlist Manager](http://tierra-innovation.com/wordpress-cms/plugins/audio-playlist-manager/)** page.

 == Changelog ==

+= 1.1.0 =

+Added "randomize" to playlist shortcode for default player Added loading indicator to default player
+Fixed bug in player causing multiple instances of track to play Changed preview to use text area for shortcode selection

+= 1.0.9 =

+Fixed bug in admin playlist display reported to affect IE users

+= 1.0.8 =

+Fixed bug in player that could lead to simultaneous sound playing Added logo to admin page.

 = 1.0.7 =